Think-and-Dev/gitbook-docs-test/docs/integration/alterRedeemRequestAmount.md

-# Redeeming DOCs on Settlement: alterRedeemRequestAmount
+# Redeeming RDOCs on Settlement: alterRedeemRequestAmount

 `alterRedeemRequestAmount(bool isAddition, uint256 delta) public`

 There is only at most one redeem request per user during a settlement.
-A new redeem request is created if the user invokes it for the first time or updates its value if it already exists.
+A new reedeem request is created if the user invokes it for the first time or updates its value if it already exists.

 ## Parameters of the operation